Ridhwana/rails/guides/source/caching_with_rails.md

 end
 ```

-The second time the same query is run against the database, it's not actually going to hit the database.
-The first time the result is returned from the query it is stored in the query cache (in memory) and the second time it's pulled from memory.
-However, each retrieval still instantiates new instances of the queried objects.
+The second time the same query runs, it does not hit the database.
+Active
+Record reads the cached result from memory instead.
+However, each retrieval
+still instantiates new model objects from that cached result.

 NOTE: Query caches are created at the start of an action and destroyed at the
-end of that action and thus persist only for the duration of the action.
+end of that action, so they persist only for the duration of the request.
 If
 you'd like to store query results in a more persistent fashion, you can with
 low-level caching.